Austin-Daigle/TweetSeeker/README.md

 Keep in mind that there may be slight variations for this process depending on how Amazon Web Services updates/maintains its services.
 These instructions were created using the default documentation provided by AWS and should reviewed as well since backend implementations can be deprecated/changed for your instantiation of TweetSeeker.

+It is also worth stating that setting up AWS Cost Manager and Key Manager may be in your interest to setup as it allows for easier adminstration of the overall project.

-## Instructions for creating the AWS Secrets Manager
+__Instructions for creating the AWS Secrets Manager__

 1. Log in to your AWS Management Console and navigate to the AWS Secrets Manager service.